OpenMS/images/README.md

 - `#D6D3D8`
 - `rgb(214, 211, 216)`
 - Color used for a shadow to the lower right of the letters in the logo.

+### Fonts

+**OpenMS Logo**
+- the OpenMS logo uses Wine-Tahoma font (which is available here https://github.com/kode54/wine/blob/master/fonts/tahoma.ttf).
+This is licensed under a LGPL license.